Skip to main content

 oobo share <id>

-# → shared: https://app.oobo.ai/s/shr_abc123
+# → shared: https://api.oobo.ai/s/shr_abc123

 Self-hosted